madeleineforbes/gwenbell.com/tech.md

 **1** Process your inbox.
 Even with all the systems we've created to streamline our inboxes, we still fail to process them completely.
 To process it one final time, I went through my entire GMail box and made a decision about every message, stretching back to 2007.

 Then I

-+removed any sensitive messages to a hard drive
++ removed any sensitive messages to a hard drive
-+had conversations with any people I needed to if there were things unresolved +responded, no matter how old the message was, and did not apologize for doing so
++ had conversations with any people I needed to if there were things unresolved
++ responded, no matter how old the message was, and did not apologize for doing so

 **2** After processing to actual zero, I took some time away from it.
 Just because it's now at actual zero doesn't mean you're ready to delete.
 I took three months to delete my GMail account once I'd completely processed it.